 The corridor is also environmentally rich: The watershed that feeds the Hudson comprises only 13.5 percent of New York state’s land area but contains 85 percent of the state’s bird, mammal, reptile and amphibian species.

-Discussion & Film Screening of Documentary ‘Human Again’
+Discussion and film screening of documentary ‘Human Again’

 A panel discussion and screening of the award-winning film Human Again, produced by Cornell Department of Performing and Media Arts professor Bruce Levitt, will take place on Saturday, June 10, 2017, from 3:15–5:15 p.m. in the Film Forum, Schwartz Center for the Performing Arts.